JingzhiZhou/Yelp-Review/README.md

 ## This file is created by using the following jupyter files:
 <br />Processing initial yelp review json file.ipynb: convert the original review json into csv
-Processing initial yelp user json file.ipynb: convert the original user json into csv Final Data clean.ipynb: text clean and extraction of sentiment features Add_user_info.ipynb: Add foreign key features and length of the review
+<br />Processing initial yelp user json file.ipynb: convert the original user json into csv
+<br />Final Data clean.ipynb: text clean and extraction of sentiment features
+<br />Add_user_info.ipynb: Add foreign key features and length of the review

 ## Model file discription:
 TF-IDF ONLY.ipynb: tfidf features only